Starovoitov/Scoring-API/README.md

-If connection is failed for several attempt is failed then using of persistent storage is stopped Cache for pulling data into db has 1000 bytes by default
+If connection is failed for several attempt is failed then using of persistent storage is stopped Cache for pulling data into db has 1000 bytes by default Sample of config of Redis is store.config, all parameters there are default and will be used if no config is provided

+Script parameters:
+    "-n", "--host" - hostname where the http server is run.
+Default is localhost "-p", "--port" - port of the http server.
+Default is 8080 "-l", "--log"  - path to written log.
+Console output if used if no log is provided "-s", "--store_config" - path to redis config.
+If no config is provided will try to connect with default parameters If connection is impossible or fails with several retries persistent storage won't be used